Indiana offers some great fishing for bass, trout, catfish, and various panfish species.

 A signed copy of the license must be carried while fishing and shown to an Indiana Conservation Officer upon request.
 Fishing without a license can result in fines and penalties.
 A license may also be revoked and equipment seized for violating regulations.

 Fishing License Age in Indiana

-Children can fishing in Indiana without needing a fishing license up until they turn 18.
-This is generous compared to other states, some of which required children of 12 or over to have a fishing license.
+Children can fish in Indiana without needing a fishing license up until they turn 18.
+This is generous compared to other states, some of which require children of 12 or over to have a fishing license.

 Who is Exempt from Needing a Fishing License in Indiana?

 A fishing license and trout/salmon stamp are not required for:

 - Residents born before April 1, 1943 (should carry valid Indiana Driver’s License or other identification to verify age and residency).